Tucked away in the Bay of Islands, Kerikeri is the largest town in Northland – and it’s well worth a second look.

 Did you know?
 Kauri trees are amongst the mightiest in the world.
 They grow to over 50 metres tall, with unbelievably thick trunks.
 They are also known to live up to 2,000 years!

-10. Admire the Coastal Views at Dukes Nose
+11. Admire the Coastal Views at Dukes Nose – a day trip from Kerikeri

 If you’re keen to get excellent views of Northland’s coastline, then you should add Dukes Nose (otherwise known as Kaiarāra Rock!) to your list of things to do near Kerikeri.